Adversarial Attacks against Binary Similarity Systems: Target systems

 \section{Target systems}

-In this section, we illustrate the three state-of-the-art code models for binary function similarity we attacked: Gemini \cite{xu2017neural}, GMN \cite{DBLP:conf/icml/LiGDVK19}, and SAFE \cite{massarelli2021function}.
-We select these models as they are the best models for binary function similarity (as from a recent extensive comparison~\cite{marcelli2022machine}) and follow radically different approaches to the problem.
-For each model, we give a high-level description of its internals and then discuss specific provisions for the Greedy (Section \ref{sec:greedy}) and GCAM (Section \ref{sec:whitebox}) attacks; Spatial Greedy needs no adaptations.
+In this section, we illustrate the three models we attacked: Gemini \cite{xu2017neural}, GMN \cite{DBLP:conf/icml/LiGDVK19}, and SAFE \cite{massarelli2021function}.
+We give a high-level description of their internals and then discuss specific provisions for the Greedy (Section \ref{sec:greedy}) and GCAM (Section \ref{sec:whitebox}) attacks---whereas Spatial Greedy needs no adaptations.

+For their choice, we first surveyed recent comparative evaluations (most prominently~\cite{marcelli2022machine}) to identify plausible, performant candidates.
+We then reviewed the characteristics of the neural networks and the code analysis choices behind them, identifying three distinctly different approaches to problem solving.
+As we will see, for example, GMN and Gemini rely on CFG properties whereas SAFE does not; GMN accounts for graph similarity using an explicit matching mechanism that is different from the message passing network behind Gemini; SAFE employs a different kind of neural network than the other two systems.